Probate Q&A Series

 • Undue influence: Showing someone coerced or manipulated the testator to change beneficiaries.

-• Improper execution: Demonstrating the will does not meet execution requirements in G.S.
-28A-2-1 (two witnesses and a written document).
+• Improper execution: Demonstrating the will does not meet execution requirements in Chapter 31 of the North Carolina General Statutes.

-To start a contest, you file a caveat with the clerk of superior court before the will qualifies for probate or within 30 days after notice of qualification.
-Once the caveat is on file, the clerk sets a hearing date.
+To start a contest, you file a caveat with the clerk of superior court after the will has been admitted to probate.
+Once the caveat is on file, the matter is transferred to superior court for trial.
 Evidence must show doubts about the will’s validity.

 2. Simplifying Probate with a Small Estate Affidavit

-• Required information: Decedent’s name and date of death; relationship of petitioner; listing of each asset and its custodian; statement that probate is not open elsewhere; a sworn statement of entitlement.
+• Required information: Decedent’s name and date of death; listing of each asset and its custodian; statement regarding debts and claims; and a sworn statement of entitlement.

 3. Key Steps to Follow